wilsontelab/agFree-docs/docs/33_file-formats/55_analysis-formats.md

 updated, distinct S_QNAME values by addition of colon-delimited extensions:
 - splitGapReadN, where:
     - 0 means sequence was not split at a gap (unpaired platforms, quality/unmapped orphans, and proper pairs)
-    - 1|2 means sequence was split at a gap, where N is the original readN for each orphan
+    - 1 or 2 means sequence was split at a gap, where N is the original readN for each orphan
 - readN = the original read number 1 or 2

 Whenever fragments were split at low quality alignments or inferred chimeric junctions,